Ankitashuk282/Tweet-Analyser/README.md

 # Tweet-Analyser (Sentiment Analysis from Tweets)
-Objective : Implement a Support Vector Machine classifier (or SVM) that classifies tweets according to their sentiment, i.e. positive or negative.
+**Objective :** Implement a Support Vector Machine classifier (or SVM) that classifies tweets according to their sentiment, i.e. positive or negative.
 We will derive features from the text of the tweets to build and train the classifier on part of the dataset.
 We will then test the accuracy of your classifier on an unseen portion of the dataset.

-Simple data input and pre-processing : parse_data_line()
+**Simple data input and pre-processing:** parse_data_line()
 • The function “parse_data_line” extracts the label and text from a data line, which is a list of the contents of a row from the file.
 • The second item of the list (index=1) is label and the third is the text (index=2)